 Near the southern terminus of the Superior Hiking Trail is a rock-climbing location called Shovel Point, which features 80- to 120-foot vertical granite cliffs towering above the lake.
-The dramatic vertical rock face combined with the dazzling, emerald colored lake ensures a memorable day for the novice and experienced rock climber alike.
+The dramatic vertical rock face combined with the dazzling, emerald-colored lake ensures a memorable day for the novice and experienced rock climber alike.
 Students learn about general rock-climbing equipment, safety and etiquette before learning how to belay.
-The climbing day provides ample opportunities for students to climb, belay and rappel over the edge, eventually descending safely to the base of majestic rock.
+The climbing day provides ample opportunities for students to climb, belay and rappel over the edge, eventually climbing safely to the top of the granite cliffs.

 Looking out over the top of the boreal forest, the high ropes course is an incredible obstacle course set 30 feet in the air.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.
 All Outward Bound climbing experiences are carefully supervised and utilize safety systems that are compliant with national standards.

 Service to others and the environment is a core value of Outward Bound and is integrated into each course.
 Participants follow Leave No Trace ethics as service to the environment and do acts of service while leading and supporting fellow participants.
 Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management and National Park Service to collaborate on land restoration projects.
 Some projects are more social services based, and participants may visit a nursing home or hospital to provide service there.
 Students develop a value of service, seeing the impact of their actions firsthand and transfer this desire to serve their communities back home.